Patt126/AbInitio-DiagrammaticMonteCarlo/DiagrammaticMontecarlo/Readme.md

 The code samples terms in the perturbative expansion of the single-particle Green’s function in powers of g² using a continuous-time Diagrammatic Monte Carlo scheme:

-- Each diagram is represented explicitly as a doubly linked list of “vertices” (phonon emission/absorption events along the electron line).
+- Each diagram is represented explicitly as a doubly linked list of “vertices” (phonon emission/absorption events along the electron line) and their topology is updated dynamically.
 Each vertex stores:
   - imaginary time
   - phonon momentum q
   - electron momentum before and after the scattering event